rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 most distinguish no new states.

 Several independent contributions are incorporated in the TTT algorithm.
-Rivest and Schapire [^rivest1993] contributed the binary search counterexample analysis, which finds the single relevant suffix in a counterexample in $$ O(\log k) $$ queries (rather than $$ k $$ queries).
+Rivest and Schapire[^rivest1993] contributed the binary search counterexample analysis, which finds the single relevant suffix in a counterexample in $$ O(\log k) $$ queries (rather than $$ k $$ queries).
-The introduction of discrimination tree as a replacement for the observation table is due Kearns and Vazirani [^kearns1994].
+The introduction of discrimination tree as a replacement for the observation table is due Kearns and Vazirani[^kearns1994].

-TTT by Isberner, Howar and Steffen [^isberner2014] adds two further refinements: *prefix transformation*, which keeps access sequences minimal, and *discriminator finalization*, which keeps the discrimination tree shallow.
+TTT by Isberner, Howar and Steffen[^isberner2014] adds two further refinements: *prefix transformation*, which keeps access sequences minimal, and *discriminator finalization*, which keeps the discrimination tree shallow.
 TTT is provably redundancy-free.
 That is, it never makes a membership query whose answer could have been derived from earlier queries.

+Language inference can also be applied to hardware.
+There are however, other considerations in such settings.
+For example, it may not be possible or even expensive to restart a system.
-A notable extension is ADT [^adt], which extends TTT with adaptive distinguishing sequences, which can reduce resets in hardware settings.
+ADT[^adt] is a notable extension of TTT, which uses adaptive distinguishing sequences, and can reduce resets in hardware settings.

 ## Definitions